sampittko/tuke-makac/README.md

 # project description
 Makač is an Android application which was developed in order to track various sport activities.
-Using Makač you will grow into fresh and better Makač in every aspect every day.
+You will grow your muscles every time you use Makač application.

 # author
 Samuel Pitoňák (samuel.pitonak@student.tuke.sk)